surge-synthesizer/sst-plugininfra/README.md

 2. A (modified) version of TinyXML 1.0, the XML parser Surge and ShortCircuit use
 3. A (modified) version of a natrual string sort (ZLib)

-For code outside of libs/ which has a license, the remainder is GPL3
+For code outside of libs/ which has a license, the remainder is MIT